ymejiam/python-maths/.github/ISSUE_TEMPLATE/02_square_root.md

 ---
-name: Add Square Root Function
+name: 02 - Add Square Root Function
 about: Instructions on adding a Square Root function to the Arithmetic module
-title: "02 Add a square root function and test"
+title: "Add a square root function and test"
 labels: enhancement, help wanted
 assignees: ""
 ---